Home » Tech Layoffs 2025: IT Layoffs Meaning, Reason, Labour Law & More

 1. Impact of Artificial Intelligence (AI)

 AI is reshaping the tech job market, with companies prioritizing hiring employees with AI-related skills.
 However, for roles that can be automated, the risk of layoffs increases.
-It’s estimated that 10% of U.S. jobs could be disrupted by AI.
+It is estimated that 30% of U.S. jobs could be automated by 2030.
 Also, with more than 8,000 layoffs in India’s tech industry, companies like Paytm and Unacademy are focusing on reducing costs and using AI.

 While AI boosts productivity in some areas, it also leads to downsizing in positions that become redundant.
 Companies like IBM have already announced job reductions as they transition certain tasks to AI.